 One myth that surrounds life insurance is that it’s expensive; but the reality is, that it doesn’t have to be.
 The longer you leave it though, the more likely it will be.
 The older you are the costlier life insurance becomes, and that’s purely down to the fact that you’re more likely to come down with age related ailments.

-If you’re in good health, don’t smoke and are relatively young, then life insurance could start from as little as £2.25** a month.
-We found that 50% of our customers paid £4.85** per month – that’s less than two cups of fancy takeaway coffee – it’s a miniscule price to pay for your family’s peace of mind.
+If you’re in good health, don’t smoke and are relatively young, then life insurance could start from as little as £6.03 a month** – that’s less than two cups of fancy takeaway coffee – it’s a miniscule price to pay for your family’s peace of mind.

 Having lots of assets is another reason why people think they don’t need life insurance.
 Whilst you might technically leave your loved ones enough value to live on, how easy will those assets be to cash?
 Selling cars, houses, jewellery and even stocks and shares can take time; life insurance will could mean there’s enough ready cash to meet immediate everyday needs.